aosabook/500lines/template-engine/chapter.md

 One simple way to make the HTML would be to have large string constants in our code, and join them together to produce the page.
 Dynamic data would be inserted with string substitution of some sort.
-Some of our dynamica data is repetitive, for example, lists of products, so we can't predict ahead of time how many items will be included.
+Some of our dynamic data is repetitive, for example, lists of products, so we can't predict ahead of time how many items will be included.
 This means we'll have chunks that repeat, so those would have to be handled separately and combined with the rest of the